-The advantages of car leasing may now be recognised by general consumers, but it was company vehicle leasing that began the explosion of interest in leasing deals.
+The advantages of car leasing may now be recognised by the wider public, but it was company vehicle leasing that began the explosion of interest in car leasing deals in the UK.

 There are many incentives for company vehicle leasing.
 By buying a fleet of vehicles outright, you are forced to make a large cash payout and take on ownerships of cars that may not hold their value over a prolonged period of time.
 With company vehicle leasing, you can spread the payments into more manageable monthly sums, knowing that you can return the car at the end of the contractual period and upgrade with a new company vehicle lease if necessary.

 The key to company vehicle leasing is flexibility.
-If you’re starting a new business you avoid making a large down-payment, you know your monthly payments will be lower than with purchasing options and due to lower expenses you can potentially afford cars that were previously out of reach.
-You could offer a stronger image of your business by leasing a company vehicle that would not be affordable if you were to buy outright.
+If you’re starting a new business you avoid making a large down-payment, you know your monthly payments will be lower than with alternative purchasing options and due to lower expenses you can potentially afford cars that were previously out of reach.

 By leasing a company vehicle that would not be affordable if you were to buy outright, it also helps offer a stronger image of your business.